Climate change affects surf in Hawaiʻi

 On the island of Oʻahu, waves break on different sides of the island during certain seasons.
 However, the size and shape of the waves will slowly start to break differently because of how climate change is heating up Hawaiian waters.
 The changes in the waves will bring a new challenge to the home of many iconic surf spots, which tend to bring people to the center of the Pacific Ocean from thousands of miles away to the center of the Pacific Ocean.

-Vice-chair of the Honolulu Climate Change Commission Charles “Chip” Fletcher says, “This whole relationship of the wave encountering the seafloor changes, so what previously would have been a beautiful tube will now be all mushy.”
-Vice-chair of the Honolulu Climate Change Commission Charles “Chip” Fletcher says.
+“This whole relationship of the wave encountering the seafloor changes, so what previously would have been a beautiful tube will now be all mushy, "says Charles "Chip" Fletcher, vice-chair of the Honolulu Climate Change Commission.

 Oʻahu’s North Shore is home to a stretch of beach called the “Seven Mile Miracle” that is home to prestigious reef surf breaks.
 This occurs because the water hits the reef at a specific spot or in a certain angle, causing the waves to take different forms.
 Several surf contests take place take place along this stretch of beach each winter.